The Ink Well Manifesto - for Writers, Readers and Investors

 Editorial Team and Community Builders - Section 5

 Follow @theinkwell account for the latest news and activities.

 The Ink Well is a tokenised community for readers and writers on the Hive blockchain.
 At its simplest, blockchain technology enables the creation of tokens, in this case, Hive, which can be used to reward writers for creating stories and to reward readers for reading stories.

 Hive tokens can be used in a variety of ways, including staking or vesting them (known as powering up); exchanging them for second-layer tokens (including gaming and income tokens) or trading them for fiat currencies (eg USD, GBP, Euro etc) or goods and services.
 Tokens can also be used for tipping.

 Hive is a powerful, secure, decentralised blockchain with low cost of entry, an active, creative community and fast, free transactions.
 Writers can set up a permanent blog for their stories and begin earning for very little or no cost.

-The Ink Well aims to use these features to create a long-term, long-tail income for writers, especially, although not exclusively, through tipping.
+The Ink Well aims to use these features to help create income for writers through various means including upvotes and tipping.
 This will complement other forms of income for writers including traditional publishing, Amazon KDP and platforms like Patreon.